MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-data-for-extension.md

     > [!NOTE]
     > Export each web service to a separate XML file.

 3. Add the exported web services files to the Visual Studio Code project that contains your extension.
-An exported web service XML file looks like that:
+An exported web service XML file looks like the following:

     ```XML
     <?xml version="1.0" encoding="utf-8"?>